Riya10031/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 In this task, you will sign out of the global admin account and sign-in again as Joni Sherman.
 Now that Joni Sherman was just assigned the Compliance admin role, her account will be sufficient for most of this lab's exercises.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be logged into your Client 1 VM **LON-CL1-<inject key="DeploymentID" enableCopy="false"/>** as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com**.

 1. When the **Pick an account** window is displayed, select **Use another account**.

-1. When the **Sign in** window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. When the **Sign in** window is displayed, sign in as Joni Shermon account.
 Joni's password should be provided by your lab hosting provider.
 Hint: The password is probably the same as the MOD Administrator used earlier.

 1. If the **Improve your compliance posture** message window opens, read the text and select **Next** twice and then select **Done**.